OGFX/ogfx-overview/README.md

 ## Rationale

-Since the new Raspberry Pi4 dropped we were amazed to find that it finally offers a working USB3 host which can drive an USB class audio 2.0 device.

-The system image is based on nixos/nixpkgs.
-The code to reproduce them can be found in the other repos in the OGFX organization.

-The OGFX project aims to combine readily available software and easy to build hardware into a hackable, nerd-friendly, usable guitar effects platform.
+The OGFX project aims to combine readily available software and easy to build hardware into a hackable, nerd-friendly, usable (guitar) effects platform.

 ## Software components

 This is a broad overview of the software components of the system:

 * nixos/nixpkgs are used as the base of the system
 * a realtime kernel (PREEMT_RT_FULL).
-The raspberrypi foundation fork of the linux kernel patched with realtime preemption patches.
-We also adjust the priorities of the threaded interrupt handler of the usb3 host slightly.
 * one instance of jalv (made by drobilla, the author of the LV2 plugin standard) per plugin
 * LV2 plugins including guitarix, fomp, swh, zam, mda, ...
-* jack2 a.k.a jackdm
+* jack2 a.k.a jackdmp
-* hostapd and dnsmasq to turn the pi into an access point enabling editing setups from mobile devices
+* hostapd and dnsmasq to turn the machine into an access point enabling editing setups from mobile devices
 * ogfx-ui, the web frontend, written in python 3.7
 * ogfx-tool, some helper tools, mostly c++